 Legionnaire’s disease is a form of pneumonia caused by a bacterium, Legionella pneumophilia.
 It was first discovered following an outbreak at an American Legion convention in a Philadelphia hotel in 1976.
 Legionella is normally present in small quantity in potable water supplies.
 Under the right conditions (particularly moderately hot water temperatures, from about 20 degree Celsius to 45 degree Celsius, and in the presence of nutrients), its population may greatly increase.
 If droplets of contaminated water get into the air and are inhaled by a susceptible individual, they may contract such disease.

 Amongst the recognized sources of infection is cooling towers for the central air-conditioning system.
 There have been documented cases of individuals being infected by the Legionella bacteria in the water droplets from a cooling tower.

-For details of Legionnaires’ disease, please refer to the leaflet entitled “Understanding Legionnaires’ Disease and Its Prevention” published by the Electrical and Mechanical Services Department.
+For details, please refer to the leaflet entitled “Understanding Legionnaires’ Disease and Its Prevention” published by the Electrical and Mechanical Services Department.

 Mitigation Measures to Improve IAQ

 10. How can we improve the IAQ in air-conditioned buildings?

 We can contribute to improving the IAQ of our air-conditioned buildings.
 Here are something you can do:

 - Maintain adequate air ventilation.
 Do not block air vents and ducts.